-For Step 2, gather and analyze as much information as you can about the problem.
+For Step 2, gather and analyze as much scientific and social information as you can about the problem.
 Maybe you suspect this problem is related to fertilizer runoff from farm fields lying along the lake’s shoreline.
 You could check the quality of the lake water with a water testing kit, visit your local park district or Department of Natural Resources for lake information, and talk to farmers who work along the lake.
 Through information gathering and analysis, you draw the conclusion that farm fertilizer runoff is indeed elevating weed growth and fish deaths.

 The seriousness of today’s environmental problems calls each of us to deepen not only our knowledge of the natural world, but also our knowledge of self and society.
 We believe the wisest and most effective response to Earth’s urgent ecological challenges will come from people who are scientifically literate, ethically grounded, spiritually aware, and motivated to act.

 - Imagine living your day-to-day life with keen attention to the health of the nature in your community.
 What actions that you currently perform would fit in this life?
 What actions that you currently perform would need to be changed?

 - Think of a time in your life when you were deeply moved by some feature of nature.
 Imagine this feature of nature damaged or destroyed by human behavior.
 How would you use the four action steps to repair this damage?

 As you go through Healing Earth you will see that each chapter has an identical organization that takes you through the science, ethics, spirituality, and action pertaining to the chapter topic.
 Each chapter begins with a case study and ends with both a Reflection Questions and Explorations section and an Additional Resources section.